 300.02(2) Environmental Requirements

 WSDOT uses the Environmental Review Summary (ERS) portion of the Project Summary to scope environmental impacts associated with the proposed project and document the anticipated environmental class of action (Environmental Impact Statement/Environmental Assessment/Categorical Exclusion).
 Projects that have only state funds must have State Environmental Policy Act (SEPA) documentation.
-Projects involving a federal action in any phase of the project require National Environmental Policy Act (NEPA) documentation.
-On National Highway System (NHS) routes, a Design Analysis involving one of the controlling criteria (see 300.05(3)) is a federal action.

 Upon receipt of the ERS approval for projects requiring an Environmental Accessment or Environmental Impact Statement under NEPA, the region proceeds with environmental documentation, including public involvement, appropriate for the magnitude and type of the project.

 The environmental approval levels are shown in Exhibit 300-3.
 Refer to your Region Environmental Office and Chapter 225 for more information.